Hilton Honors Surpass Credit Card Review

 Key Takeaways

-The Hilton Honors Surpass Card is ideal for the casual Hilton loyalist.
-The regular 130,000 (current special 130,000)-point sign-up bonus offers excellent value if you're looking for a Hilton-specific card.
-While the $150 annual fee is notable, staying at Hilton properties a few times per year makes the perks worthwhile.
-These benefits include $200 in Hilton statement credits (distributed as $50 quarterly) and complimentary Hilton Honors Gold status.
-The card also offers valuable spending bonuses, such as earning 6x points on restaurants, groceries, and gas stations, helping you accumulate Hilton Honors points quickly.
+The Hilton Honors Surpass Card is our favorite Hilton card for most travelers.
+The 130,000 (current special 130,000)-point sign-up bonus offers strong value if you're looking for a Hilton-specific card, while the $150 annual fee is reasonable relative to the benefits.
+If you stay at Hilton properties a few times per year, perks like complimentary Hilton Honors Gold status and up to $200 in Hilton statement credits ($50 quarterly) can easily help justify the cost.
+The card also offers strong everyday earning rates, including 6x points on restaurants, groceries, and gas stations.

 Why This Card Could Be Right For You

-- 12x points for spending directly with Hilton
+- 12x points on purchases made directly with Hilton

-- 6x points on restaurants, supermarkets, and gas stations
+- 6x points at restaurants, supermarkets, and gas stations

 - 4x points on online retail purchases